Soccer-Italy's Serie A recommends wage cuts for players

-Italy's Serie A soccer league has recommended that clubs impose wage cuts of between two and four months' pay on playing and coaching staff to reduce losses during the coronavirus outbreak.
+Italy's Serie A league has recommended that clubs impose wage cuts of between two and four months' pay on playing and coaching staff during the coronavirus outbreak but the proposal was dismissed as "shameful" by the players' union.
 After an emergency general assembly by video conference, the league said in a statement on Monday that the stoppage caused by the contagion had left Italian football in a "very difficult" situation leading to an urgent need for a reduction of costs.

 It is not certain when or even if the season will restart although Italian football federation president Gabriele Gravina said on Sunday that the season, originally due to finish in May, could run until September of October if necessary.
 Serie A said the move was "necessary to safeguard the future of the entire Italian football system.

 "The intervention... foresees a reduction of one third of the total gross annual salary in the event that it is not possible to resume sporting activity, and a reduction of one sixth... if the remaining matches of the 2019/2020 season can be played in the coming months," it said.
-It added that "the clubs are ready to do their part by incurring huge losses to ensure the future of Italian football" and that the "the main expense for the clubs is represented by the payroll."
+It added that "the clubs are ready to do their part by incurring huge losses to ensure the future of Italian football."

-European soccer's governing body UEFA has urged all national leagues to try and complete the season, warning that clubs from competitions which are abandoned may be barred from the Champions League and Europa League next season.
-"The assembly confirmed the desire to play again and finish the season, but without running risks and only when health conditions and government decisions allow," added the Serie A statement.
+However, Umberto Calcagno, vice-president of the Italian Players' Association (AIC), said the proposal was "shameful and inadmissible."
+"It is clear that only the players are going to pay for any damage caused by the crisis," he was quoted as saying by the Gazzetta dello Sport, Corriere dello Sport and other media.

-Juventus announced on March 28 that coach Maurizio Sarri and his players, including Cristiano Ronaldo, had agreed to a wage cut that would save the Turin club 90 million euros ($97.17 million). ($1 = 0.9262 euros)
+Nineteen of Serie A's 20 clubs voted for the recommendation while Italian champions Juventus abstained, having already reached a separate agreement with their players, a Serie A source said.
+Serie A added that "the assembly confirmed the desire to play again and finish the season, but without running risks and only when health conditions and government decisions allow."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)